sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 <!-- GENERATE UPGRADE GUIDE ON RELEASE (release tooling uses this to add entries) -->

-## 3.29 -> 3.30
+## 3.29 -> 3.30.1

+**⚠️ Prefer upgrading to the 3.30.1 release see CHANGELOG for more info**

 This upgrade removes the `non-root` overlay, in favor of using only the `non-privileged` overlay for deploying Sourcegraph in secure environments.
 If you were previously deploying using the `non-root` overlay, you should now generate overlays using the `non-privileged` overlay.

 No other manual migration is required, follow the [standard upgrade method](../install/kubernetes/update.md) to upgrade your deployment.